Eniola Aluko disappointed and surprised by players not supporting her stance

 - From the section Women's Football

-Eniola Aluko is "disappointed and surprised" England players have not supported her stance after former national boss Mark Sampson was found to have used racially discriminatory remarks.
+Eniola Aluko says she has had no support from most of her England team-mates since her racial abuse case and questioned whether the squad's 'togetherness' was "just a hashtag on Twitter".

-After three inquiries, Sampson was found to have used discriminatory language to two players - Aluko and Drew Spence
+After three inquiries, former England manager Mark Sampson was found to have used discriminatory language to two players - Aluko and Drew Spence.

 The Football Association has since apologised for its handling of the case, adding there was "much to learn from this episode".

-England striker Aluko, 30, has won 102 caps and lost her place in the team after making allegations of bullying in a 2016 FA cultural review, which were unproven.

-She says she has had no communication from her international team-mates, except for those she plays with at Chelsea.
+But England striker Aluko, who has won 102 caps and lost her place in the team after making unproven allegations of bullying in a 2016 FA cultural review, says she has had no communication from her international team-mates, except for those she plays with at Chelsea.

-And she believes England players may "benefit" from improvements to the Football Association's grievance process resulting from the case.
+This is despite the 30-year-old believing England players may "benefit" from improvements to the Football Association's grievance process resulting from the case.

 Aluko has previously criticised the England players for running over to celebrate a goal with Sampson during their World Cup qualifier against Russia, which proved to be the 35-year-old's last game in charge.